CBCF Executive Order Tracker

 Impact on Black Americans

-This order puts Black Americans at greater risk of facing fatal consequences at the hands of the justice system.
+This action puts Black Americans at greater risk of facing fatal consequences at the hands of the justice system.
 The National Registry of Exonerations reported in 2017 that innocent Black people are seven times more likely to be wrongfully convicted of murder than innocent white people.

 January 20, 2025